-In Tokyo, the 'right' neighborhood matters less than the walk to your nearest station.
-These guides break down where to stay based on what matters most — nightlife, shopping, day trips, budget, or family.
+Stay within five minutes of a train station — that matters more than the neighborhood name on your booking.
+These guides break down the decision based on what matters most: nightlife, shopping, day trips, budget, or family.

 Full Guide